Education and Training

 We are the only pediatric hospital to offer physician certification in the use of robotic equipment.
 Since 2005, we've trained over 100 physicians and medical professionals from all over the world on robotic surgery at our state-of-the-art research facility.
 We've also developed protocols to train nurses and other surgical support staff in equipment setup and patient safety procedures.

-For more information on any of these offerings, contact the International Center at 1-617-355-5209 or email@example.com.
+For more information about our international education programs, contact the International Office at firstname.lastname@example.org.